TheTechSurgeon/Demo-pipeline/readme.md

 2. Attached runnable docker image + the command to run it x
 3. Build and deliver a presentation illustrating how you would add security within this > pipeline.
 Be as specific as possible in your technology recommendations.x
-4. Bonus - Show us security checks you implemented in the pipeline x
+4. Bonus - Show  security checks implemented in the pipeline x